 AA is the commonly used name for Alcoholics Anonymous, an organization that began in Ohio.
 The goal of the group is to assist and support members who are suffering from alcohol addiction or alcoholism.
 Many towns in New Jersey have a local chapter of AA in their local community.
 This organization is not supervised or monitored by any one leading chapter; each chapter basically runs itself.
-However, all of the AA groups follow the same basic rules and structure in regard to how they work.
+However, all of the AA groups follow the same basic rules and structure in regards to how they work.

 How AA Meetings Are Run

 The local group will meets at the same time and location each week.
 The meeting is held in a quiet room void of interruptions.
 Each meeting will have a chairperson to start the official meeting.
 Only first names are given, but all new people are asked at the beginning of meetings to introduce themselves.
 The chairperson and others who are speaking will refer to themselves by first names only and will also state that they are alcoholics.
 After the chairperson reads the “Preamble” for the meeting, he or she will ask a member to read “How It Works” from the AA book.

 Then, the 12 traditions are read aloud and the support group guidelines are reviewed for new members.
 These guidelines stress that what is said at the meeting remains confidential and that members do not try to fix each other's problems by giving advice or assistance.
 They are there to listen and not to ask questions.
 People will then be invited to share how they are feeling and may discuss a certain step of the twelve steps.
 After the formal meeting is over, the group members may informally interact, partake in coffee, or just visit with one another before leaving.